Kong/docs.konghq.com/app/2.1.x/go.md

 - `Preread`
 - `Log`

-Similar to Lua plugins, the presence of the `Response` handler automatically enables the "buffered proxy" mode.
+Similar to Lua plugins, the presence of the `Response` handler automatically enables the buffered proxy mode.

 ---